Caring for Your Air Plants

 Comfortable Temperature

-Optimum temperature range for Tillandsias is 50 - 90 degrees F. I have kept my plants outside during 40 degree F. weather but only for a night or two knowing it would be warm during the day.
-Most tillandsia will die with frost.
-LearnΒ hereΒ how to acclimate your plants to the outdoors after their indoor winter holiday.
+The optimum temperature range for Tillandsia is 50-90 degrees Fahrenheit.
+I have kept my plants outside during 40 degree Fahrenheit weather but only for a night or two knowing it would be warm during the day.
+Most Tillandsia will die with frost.

 Air Plants for Your Home